hallettj/sunshine/README.md

 ### How does Sunshine relate to Relay?

 Compared to [Relay][],
-Sunshine is more focused, and smaller
+Sunshine is more focused, less opinionated, and smaller.
-(presumably - I have not seen any source for Relay).
+(I presume it is smaller - I have not seen any source for Relay.)
 Sunshine is intended to do one thing: manage client state.

 Relay is a client and server architecture that unifies client rendering with